 - expression (str or float) The expression, either a number or a string that sympy can parse. - signature (list of str) The signature defines which variables are expected in the expression.
 This is typically a list of strings identifying the variable names.
 Individual names can be specified as lists, in which case any of these names can be used.
 The first item in such a list is the definite name and if another name of the list is used, the associated variable is renamed to the definite name.
 If signature is None, all variables in expressions are allowed. - user_funcs (dict, optional) A dictionary with user defined functions that used in the expression. - consts (dict, optional) A dictionary with user defined constants that can be used in the expression.
-The values of these constants should either be numbers or ndarray. - explicit_symbols (list of str) List of symbols that need to be interpreted as general sympy symbols return a copy of the current expression

-• allow_indexed (bool) - Whether to allow indexing of variables.
+The values of these constants should either be numbers or ndarray. - repl (dict, optional) Replacements that are applied to symbols before turning the expression into a python equivalent. - explicit_symbols (list of str) List of symbols that need to be interpreted as general sympy symbols - allow_indexed (bool) Whether to allow indexing of variables.
 If enabled, array variables are allowed to be indexed using square bracket notation.